-*At the discretion of the Commission.

-(b) Open space between units and buildings: The front or rear face of a dwelling unit shall be not less than fifty (50) feet from the front or rear face of another dwelling unit.
-The unattached side face of a single-family attached building shall be not less than twenty (20) feet from the side face of another such building.

-(c) Alignment: No dwelling unit shall be situated so as to face the rear of another dwelling unit within the subdivision unless terrain differences or vegetation will provide effective visual separation.

-(d) (Deleted March 14, 1988, ZA88-03-02)

-[7] Rear and side yard requirements (building setback distances).
-Modification and variation of rear and side yard setback requirements may be permitted by the Commission.
-Such modifications must be shown on any preliminary cluster subdivision plan or site plan.
-Rear and side yard setback requirements may be modified by the Commission.

-[8] Open space requirements for all cluster developments.
-The balance of land, not contained in buildings, roads, service areas, parking lots, and the like, shall be in such condition, size, and shape as to be readily usable for recreation or conservation.
-Such land shall be reserved by one (1) of the following means:

-(a) Deeded to the City of Macon or Bibb County, whichever is applicable;

-(b) Held in corporate ownership by the owners of the land and such other nearby landowners who may wish to become members of the corporation.
-However, membership in said corporation shall be mandatory for all residents of the proposed development.
-In the case of corporate ownership, the developer shall include in the deed to the owners of the development the membership stipulation and the beneficial right in the use of open land;

-(c) Held in ownership by the development, subject to a legal agreement with Macon-Bibb County regarding the developer's responsibility for maintenance of the balance of the land as noted above;

-(d) Governed by a special tax district;

-(e) Covenants or other legal arrangements specifying ownership of the cluster open space, method of maintenance, responsibility for maintenance, maintenance taxes and insurance, compulsory membership and compulsory assessment provisions; or

-(f) A combination of the above.

-Section 23.03.
-Two-family dwellings (duplexes) to be located in R-1A and R-1 Single-Family Residential Districts.

-Such dwellings are allowed only in new subdivisions for which the initial plat, which has been approved according to the requirements of Chapter 29, designates the location of all two-family dwellings to be located in the subdivision.
+in new subdivisions for which the initial plat, which has been approved according to the requirements of Chapter 29, designates the location of all two-family dwellings to be located in the subdivision.
 The following criteria shall govern:

-[1] Lot quantity.
+(a) Lot quantity.
 The new subdivision must contain twenty-five (25) or more lots with the lots designated for duplexes being contiguous.

-[2] Lot location.
+(b) Lot location.
 The lots designated for duplexes in new subdivisions shall not be located adjacent to any neighboring subdivision or group development, and must not adversely affect other adjacent residential areas.

-[3] Lots, maximum number.
+(c) Lots, maximum number.
 In no case shall the total number of lots designated for duplexes be greater than twenty (20) percent of the total lots in the new subdivision, nor shall the total be less than three (3) lots.

-[4] Lots, standards conformity.
+(d) Lots, standards conformity.
 The lots designed for duplexes must conform to the development standards set out for each district in which the duplexes are to be located.

-[5] Designation of lots.
+(e) Designation of lots.
 The lots designated for duplexes must be indicated and included in the deed restrictions for the subdivision and they must be indicated, by use of the word "duplex," on the final recorded subdivision plat.